2018 Tournament Rules

 ONLY registered coaches and players are allowed on the field and inside the dugouts.
 Teams are NOT permitted to have a bat-boy/bat-girl at any time.
 Registered coaches are required to be wearing their Nationals coach pass at all times in order to be allowed on the field of play and inside the dugouts.

-If any coach or player is ejected from a game they will be required to leave the field.
-If any coach or player is ejected for the second time during the event, they must sit out one game.
-If any coach or player is ejected for the third time, they will be removed from the event.
+Any coach or player ejected from a game will be required to leave the field.
+Any coach or player ejected for the second time, will be required to sit out the next game.
+Any coach or player ejected for the the third time, will be removed from the event.

 2.1 In the event of rain after a game has started, a 7 inning game will be considered complete if 5 innings have been played, unless the home team is ahead after 4 1/2 innings.
-A 6 inning game will be considered complete if 4 innings have been played unless the home team is ahead after 3 1/2 innings.
+A (10u) 6 inning game will be considered complete after 4 unless the home team is ahead after 3 1/2 innings.
 In this case, that game shall also be considered official.
 If the minimum number of innings have not been played to consider a game official, then the game will be considered suspended and will be resumed (if possible) from the point of suspension at the earliest time available.

 2.2 If the schedule does not permit for the game to be resumed at the point of suspension and there have not been enough innings played to consider the game official, then the higher seed shall advance regardless of the score at the point of suspension.
 If the game is tied at the point of suspension, and the schedule does not permit for the game to be resumed, the higher seed shall advance.